Summary

 Safety assist: 60%

-The current-generation Kia Niro was crash tested by Euro NCAP in September 2022, achieving a four-star safety rating.
+The current-generation Kia Niro was assessed by Euro NCAP in September 2022, achieving a four-star safety rating.
 This rating stands for the hybrid and plug-in hybrid variants of the SUV, as well as the all-electric Kia Niro EV.

 Independent economy and emissions ratings from Green NCAP